prowe/checklists/side-projects.md

 - [ ] rust based smart contract
 - [ ] some social post about Lit framework.
 - [ ] create some mqtt iot thing that injests data.
+- [ ] what about a web app that watches location data and streams itto IoT.
+Stores last location and watches others locations.